-Overnight: Lake Manyara Serena Lodge/Kirurumu (deluxe) Tent (1 night) (B, L, D)
+Overnight: Lake Manyara Serena Lodge/Kirurumu (Deluxe) Tent, Lake Manyara (1 night) (B, L, D)

-Depart for the famous Olduvai Gorge where the Africanthorpus skull was found.
+Depart for the famous Olduvai Gorge, where the Africanthorpus skull was found.
 Olduvai Gorge is one of the most important paleoanthropological sites in the world.
-The gorge is a very steep sided ravine roughly 48 Kms long and 100 meters deep.
+The gorge is a very steep-sided ravine roughly 48 kilometers long and 100 meters deep.
 Exposed deposits show rich fossil fauna, many hominid remains and items belonging to the one of the oldest stone tool technologies, called Olduwan.
-The time span of the objects recovered date from 15,000 to over 2 million years.
-Optional visit to a Masai Village and then proceed to the Ndutu region in the Southern Serengeti – home to the great migration.
-As we drive to our campsite we enjoy our 2nd game safari.
-Our Camp consists of 20 luxury tents with en suite facilities with either king sized beds, twins or triple beds.
-Each tent is built on a raised wooden platform with a verandah from where one can clearly observe the wildlife.
-Bedroom is ample sized and tastefully furnished with ensuite washroom with twin washbasins, a standalone bath and an outside shower.
+The objects recovered date from 15,000 to over 2 million years ago.
+Optional visit to a Masai Village and then proceed to the Ndutu region in the Southern Serengeti – home to the Great Migration.
+As we drive to our campsite we enjoy our second game safari.
+Our camp consists of 20 luxury tents and en suite facilities with either king sized, twin or triple beds.
+Each tent is built on a raised wooden platform with a veranda from where one can clearly observe the wildlife.
+Bedroom is ample sized and tastefully furnished, while the en suite washroom offers twin washbasins, a standalone bath and an outside shower.
 Guests can enjoy a relaxing bath or take a shower under the stars.

-Overnight: Lake Masek Tented Lodge (3 nights) (B, L, D)
+Overnight: Lake Masek Tented Lodge, Ndutu (3 nights) (B, L, D)

 Day 04 & 05: Ndutu

-After breakfast, for the next two full days game drives in the Ndutu region following the migration.
-If nature favours and we experience the migration we will see great herds of wildebeest, gazelles and zebras all following one another.
-Truly this is a photographer’s paradise.
+For the next two full days, game drives in the Ndutu region following the migration.
+If nature favours us and we experience the migration we will see great herds of wildebeest, gazelles and zebras all following one another.
+Truly, this is a photographer’s paradise.
 Here the numbers can range from 250,000 to a million wildebeest and zebras migrating.
 During a short time frame of 3 weeks in February, the majority of the wildebeest calve.
-The sea of grass provides little cover and the young are easy preys of the carnivorous predators.
-This brings in even more activity.
+The sea of grass provides little cover and the young are easy prey for carnivores, bringing even more animal activity.
 Wildebeest calves, though vulnerable, can run within minutes of being born and in 3 days they are normally strong enough to keep up with the herd.
-We enjoy two full days of game drive in the Ndutu area.
+We enjoy two full days of game drives in the Ndutu area.
 We have specially selected this region for our migration safaris.
-Our tented camp is located in the Ngorongoro Conservation Area by the shores of the Lake Masek in Ndutu between the vast of plains of Serengeti National Park and the northern side of the Ngorongoro.
+Our tented camp is located in the Ngorongoro Conservation Area by the shores of Lake Masek in Ndutu, between the vast plains of Serengeti National Park and the northern side of the Ngorongoro.
 An ideal place to add an optional early morning balloon safari.
 (B, L, D) (B, L, D)

-After breakfast with packed lunch and rural scenery we drive to the most famous of all game parks in the world – the Serengeti where we take our first game drive before arriving at our beautiful lodge for overnight.
-Serengeti is a World Heritage site described by UNESCO as: “The vast plains of the Serengeti comprise 1.5 million hectares of savannah.
+After breakfast, with packed lunch and rural scenery, we drive to the most famous of all game parks – the Serengeti*.
+There we take our first game drive before arriving at our beautiful lodge for overnight.
+Serengeti is a World Heritage Site described by UNESCO as follows: “The vast plains of the Serengeti comprise 1.5 million hectares of savannah.
 The annual migration to permanent water holes of vast herds of herbivores (wildebeest, gazelles and zebras), followed by their predators, is one of the most impressive natural events in the world”.

-Overnight: Serenegti Serena Lodge (2 nights) (B, L, D)
+Overnight: Serengeti Serena Lodge, Serengeti (2 nights) (B, L, D)

 Day 07: Serengeti National Park

-Serengeti is a vast ecosystem in Northern Tanzania and extending into Kenya where it is called Masai Mara.
-Serengeti spans over 31,000 square Kms. giving rise to its name, which is derived from the Masai language and means “endless plains”.
-It is home to over 1.3 million blue wildebeest, Although populations fluctuate, there are an estimated 1.3 million blue wildebeest, 200,000 zebras, 400,000 Thomson’s gazelle and a host of other animals including elephants, giraffes, hippos, buffalos, the lion family, cheetahs, hyenas and the rare but still seen wild dogs, black rhino and the leopards.
+Serengeti is a vast ecosystem in Northern Tanzania and extending into Kenya, where it is called Masai Mara.
+Serengeti spans over 31,000 square kilometers, giving rise to its name, which is derived from the Masai language and means “endless plains”.
+Although populations fluctuate, there are an estimated 1.3 million blue wildebeest, 200,000 zebras, 400,000 Thomson’s gazelle and a host of other animals including elephants, giraffes, hippos, buffalos, lions, cheetahs, hyenas and the rare but still seen wild dogs, black rhino and leopards.
 We have a full day of game viewing at the endless plains – certainly a day to remember.
 (B, L, D)

-Continue enjoying yet another morning safari in the Serengeti before we drive to the Ngorongoro Crater.
-The jewel in Ngorongoro's crown is a deep, volcanic crater, the largest un flooded and unbroken caldera in the world.
-About 20kms across, 600 meters deep and 300 sq kms in area, the Ngorongoro Crater is a breathtaking natural wonder.
-Going uphill we are transferred to our lodge that has a spectacular panoramic view of the Crater from atop.
-Regularly voted one of the best hotels in the world, the Ngorongoro Serena Lodge is a unique lodge in Tanzania, which clings to the rim of the magnificent Ngorongoro Crater, the largest and most perfect volcanic crater on earth.
+Enjoy yet another morning safari in the Serengeti before we drive to the Ngorongoro Crater*.
+The jewel in Ngorongoro's crown is a deep, volcanic crater, the largest unflooded and unbroken caldera in the world.
+About 20 kilometers across, 600 meters deep and 300 square kilometers in area, the Ngorongoro Crater is a breathtaking natural wonder.
+Going uphill we are transferred to our lodge that has a spectacular panoramic view of the Crater from above.
+Regularly voted one of the best hotels in the world, the Ngorongoro Serena Lodge is a unique lodge in Tanzania which clings to the rim of the magnificent Ngorongoro Crater, the largest and most perfect volcanic crater on earth.
 Long and low, the Serena Lodge is built from local river stone and camouflaged with indigenous vines.
 Designed to blend completely into the landscape, it is entirely invisible from the floor of the Crater 600 meters below.

-Overnight: Ngorongoro Serena Lodge (2 nights) (B, L, D)
+Overnight: Ngorongoro Serena Lodge, Ngorongoro (2 nights) (B, L, D)

 Day 09: Ngorongoro

 Known as ‘the eighth wonder of the world', the Ngorongoro Crater is one of Africa's best-known wildlife arenas.
-A UNESCO World Heritage Site, it offers a unique biosphere, which has remained virtually unchanged since the dawn of time.
-Deep within the Crater, enclosed by towering walls, some 25,000 large mammals wander the plains, lakes and forests of ‘the land that time forgot', dominated by enormous bull elephants, rhinos and lions.
-We enjoy a six hour crater safari – making this the last and most memorable safari before ascending to the Crater Rim for our overnight.
-No wonder why it has been compared to Noah’s Ark.
-Ngorongoro is known for lions, elephants, buffaloes, wildebeests, Thomson's gazelles, zebras, reedbucks, rhinos, monkeys, baboons, hippos, hyenas, jackals and thousands of flamingos at the lake.
+A UNESCO World Heritage Site, it offers a unique biosphere which has remained virtually unchanged since the dawn of time.
+Deep within the Crater, enclosed by towering walls, some 25,000 large mammals wander the plains, lakes and forests of ‘the land that time forgot', dominated by enormous bull elephants, rhino and lions.
+We enjoy a 6-hour crater safari – making this the last and most memorable safari before ascending to the Crater rim for our overnight.
+No wonder it has been compared to Noah’s Ark - Ngorongoro is known for lions, elephants, buffaloes, wildebeest, Thomson's gazelles, zebras, reedbucks, rhino, monkeys, baboons, hippos, hyenas, jackals and thousands of flamingos at the lake.
 (B, L, D)

 After an incredible migration safari, we drive via the Great Rift Valley and have an optional visit to the Mto wa Mbu African village.
 Upon arrival at Arusha we are transferred to the airport for our flight.
-Ideal opportunity to add a nostalgic journey to the historical spice island of Zanzibar.
-See details below.
-You have an ideal opportunity to add gorilla viewing in Uganda/Rwanda, Zanzibar Island, Victoria Falls or Madagascar.
+You have an ideal opportunity to add gorilla viewing in Uganda/Rwanda, as well as a visit to Zanzibar Island, Victoria Falls or Madagascar.
 Please ask for details.
-(B, L, D)
+(B, L)

 B=Breakfast, L=Lunch, D=Dinner